Remodeling an outdated half bath with a modern farmhouse style on a budget!

 We also chose to install a faux shiplap wall behind the sink.
 You can find that full tutorial here!

 Speaking of the sink.
 It was given to us by our kids as motivation to start this project several years prior.
-Unfortunately, when we attempted to install it the plumbing was way off so Mr. Handyman-aka Michael had to switch hats and make some changes so we could still use the sink.
+Unfortunately, it didn’t fit where the old sink had been so it required moving some plumbing and cutting a bit into that pretty floor before we could install it!

-The last and final detail was to install brand new baseboard trim and trim around the doors and one window.
+The last and final construction detail was to install brand new baseboard trim and trim around the doors and one window.
 We used 1×4 pine for this.
+It was simply, measure-cut to size and nail in place each piece.

-Once that was done I grabbed my paintbrush and painted all the walls, trim and ceiling a bright-clean white.
+Once that was done I grabbed my paintbrush and primed all of the walls, ceiling, and trim.
+I gave everything two coats of primer.

 I had almost given up on a round mirror and then I came across this one online.
 It was the perfect size I needed but again, it also hung from a rope.